PLangHQ/plang/Documentation/Identity.md

 ### C# - Advanced Programming

-For developers interested in the technical workings of plang's Built-in Identity, especially in C#, the following C# code snippets provide insight into how user requests are signed and verified.
+For developers interested in the technical workings of plang's Identity, especially in C#, the following C# code snippets provide insight into how user requests are signed and verified.

 #### Signing Requests & Verifying Signatures